adamp-github/adamp-github.github.io/index.md

 Finished the AWS: Deploying and Provisioning by Brandon Rich.
 It's well explained with some great examples that are less common than some other lectures.
 Leans more heavily on Ruby but very good to see more detailed examples.
 Using lambda for custom resources in Cloudformation Ruby application deployed with Elastic Beanstalk.
-Some more focus on using the aws cli for Elastic Beanstalk The opsworks demo provided good insights into the platforms strengths Code deploy is another lesser demoed technology
+Some more focus on using the AWS cli for Elastic Beanstalk The opsworks demo provided good insights into the platforms strengths Code deploy is another lesser demoed technology
 Cloud9 looks like a easy way to standardise the ide platform to provide a unified experience to developers.